ART

 On the other hand, ascus fungi have brought some important benefits to humanity.

-* The most famous case may be that of the mould Penicillium chrysogenum (formerly Penicillium notatum), which, probably to attack competing bacteria, produces an antibiotic which, under the name of Penicillin, triggered a revolution in the treatment of bacterial infectious diseases in the 20th century.
+The most famous case may be that of the mold Penicillium chrysogenum (formerly Penicillium notatum), which, probably to attack competing bacteria, produces an antibiotic that, under the name of penicillin, triggered a revolution in the treatment of bacterial infectious diseases in the 20th century.

-* The medical importance of Tolypocladium niveum as an immunosuppressor can hardly be exaggerated.
-It excretes Ciclosporin, which, as well as being given during organ transplants to prevent rejection, is also prescribed for auto-immune diseases such as multiple sclerosis, although there is some doubt over the long-term side-effects of the treatment.
+The medical importance of Tolypocladium niveum as an immunosuppressor can hardly be exaggerated.
+It excretes Ciclosporin, which, as well as being given during Organ transplantation to prevent rejection, is also prescribed for auto-immune diseases such as multiple sclerosis, although there is some doubt over the long-term side-effects of the treatment.

 Stilton cheese veined with Penicillium roqueforti

-* Finally, some members of the Ascomycota are eaten with relish; morelss (Morchella) and truffles (Tuber) are some of the most sought-after fungus delicacies.
+Finally, some members of the Ascomycota are choice edibles; morels (Morchella spp.), truffles (Tuber spp.), and lobster mushroom (Hypomyces lactifluorum) are some of the most sought-after fungal delicacies.

 Notes